Retirement Retirement Planning

 Idaho

 Idaho offers significant tax benefits for military retirees.
-Married couples filing jointly can exempt up to $60,210 of their military retirement income from state taxes if they are both 65 or older or if one spouse is 62 or older and disabled.
+Married couples filing jointly can exempt up to $60,210 of their military retirement income from state taxes if both spouses are 65 or older, or if one spouse is 62 or older and disabled.

 Single retirees can exempt up to $40,140 under the same age and disability criteria.
 This exemption helps enhance the financial security of retired military personnel in Idaho.